rancher/docs/content/rancher/v2.x/en/tasks/projects/add-registries/_index.md

 1. Click **Save**.

 **Result:** Your secret is added to the project or namespace, depending on the scope you chose.
-You can view the secret in the Rancher UI from the **Resources > Registry** view.
+You can view the secret in the Rancher UI from the **Resources > Registries** view.

 ## What's Next?